icebreakerone/open-energy-technical-docs/docs/ops_guidelines/introduction.rst

   ecosystem.
 This includes ensuring that all members understand the sensitivity classes, access, and licensing models for data shared in the ecosystem.
 * To encourage an active data sharing ecosystem in which transparency and interoperability are incentivised.
-* To ensure positive member experiences that demonstrate the value of Open Energy and encourage them to continue participating in the ecosystem.
+* To ensure positive member experiences that demonstrate the value of |OE| and encourage them to continue participating in the ecosystem.
 * To minimise potential costs associated with insufficient |API| or other technical system testing, downtime, or other common faults.
-* To reduce any reputational risks associated with individual members, incorrect application of core policies, or the Open Energy ecosystem as a whole.
+* To reduce any reputational risks associated with individual members, incorrect application of core policies, or the |OE| ecosystem as a whole.

 These guidelines are structured in six sections, outlining:

 Introduction (this section): background to the Open Energy project, clarifications of the roles and responsibilities of different types of actors operating in the Open Energy ecosystem.

-`Open Energy Glossary`: definitions of common acronyms, terminology, and technical tools used in Open Energy documentation.
+`Open Energy Glossary`: definitions of common acronyms, terminology, and technical tools used in |OE|
+documentation.

 `Considerations Before You Start`: ‘at a glance’ list of items that all types of new members will need